wte4j/wte4j/CONTRIBUTING.md

    ```

 4. Make sure to update, or add to the tests when appropriate.
 Patches and
    features will not be accepted without tests.
-Run `npm test` to check that
+Run `mvn test` to check that
    all tests pass after you've made changes.

 5. Commit your changes in logical chunks.
 Please adhere to these [git commit